RCantu92/solidity-interview-responses/README.md

 ([Source](https://docs.compound.finance/interest-rates/#get-utilization))

-> 74. If a delegatecall is made to a function that reads from an immutable variable, what will the value be?
+> 71. If a delegatecall is made to a function that reads from an immutable variable, what will the value be?

 The value will be the value of the `immutable` variable since its value is in the implementation contract's bytecode, rather in a storage slot. ([Source](https://docs.soliditylang.org/en/stable/contracts.html#constant-and-immutable-state-variables))

+> 72. What is a fee-on-transfer token?

+TODO

+> 73. What is a rebasing token?

+TODO

+> 74. In what year will a timestamp stored in a `uint32` overflow?

+TODO

+> 75. What is LTV in the context of DeFi?

+TODO

+> 76. What are aTokens and cTokens in the context of Compound Finance and AAVE?

+TODO

+> 77. Describe how to use a lending protocol to go leveraged long or leveraged short on an asset.

+TODO

+> 78. What is a perpetual protocol?

+TODO

 ## Hard

-> 75. How does fixed point arithmetic represent numbers?
+> 79. How does fixed point arithmetic represent numbers?

 Fixed-point airthmetic represents numbers by allocating a certain amount of bits to the fractional part.
 For example, Uniswap, in V3, utilizes Q64.95, in `Q` notation, to store their price (there is additional details, but this is enough for illustrative purposes).
 Their `sqrtPriceX96` is stored as a `uint160` and with `Q64.96` means that the first 64 bits store the integer, and the remaining 96 bits store the fractional part.
 It is a way to represent floating point numbers in Solidity, since it does not natively support floating point numbers.
 (Sources: [one](https://blog.uniswap.org/uniswap-v3-math-primer), [two](https://en.wikipedia.org/wiki/Q_(number_format)))

-> 76. What is an ERC20 approval frontrunning attack?
+> 80. What is an ERC20 approval frontrunning attack?

 An `ERC20` approval frontrunning attack is when address `A` grants address `B` to `transferFrom` `N` amount of tokens via the `approve` function.
 Then some time later, address `A` sends another `approve` transaction for address `B` to be a new updated amount, `M`. `B` could then see the transaction, before it is included in a block, and send a fronrunning `transferFrom` for `N` amount.
 Then once the `approve` for `M` is included in a block, could `transferFrom` for `M`.
 Effectly, via this frontrunning, address `B` would've been able to send both `N` and `M` amount of `ERC20` tokens. ([Source](https://docs.google.com/document/d/1YLPtQxZu1UAvO9cZ1O2RPXBbT0mooh4DYKjA_jp-RLM/edit#heading=h.m9fhqynw2xvt))

-> 77. What opcode accomplishes address(this).balance?
+> 81. What opcode accomplishes address(this).balance?

 The EVM opcode that accomplishes `address(this).balance` is `SELFBALANCE`, which per [evm.codes](https://www.evm.codes/), "[g]et balance of currently executing account".
 [Source](https://www.ethervm.io/#47)

-> 78. How many arguments can a solidity event have?
+> 82. How many arguments can a solidity event have?

 For unindexed arguments, you are limited by the stack limit.
 For indexed arguments, you are limited to three arguments, or four if you declare an `anonymous` event. ([Source](https://www.rareskills.io/post/ethereum-events))

-> 79. What is an anonymous Solidity event?
+> 83. What is an anonymous Solidity event?

 Anonymous events are those that have no `selector`, but are allowed up to four `indexed` arguments. ([Source](https://www.rareskills.io/post/ethereum-events))

-> 80. Under what circumstances can a function receive a mapping as an argument?
+> 84. Under what circumstances can a function receive a mapping as an argument?

 They can be used for parameters in library functions.
 Additionally, they cannot be used as parameters or return parameters of contract functions that are publicly visible.
 (Sources: [one](https://docs.soliditylang.org/en/v0.8.16/contracts.html#function-parameters), [two](https://docs.soliditylang.org/en/latest/types.html#mapping-types))

-> 81. What is an inflation attack in ERC4626
+> 85. What is an inflation attack in ERC4626?

 `ERC4626` is the standard that defines token vaults, or vaults whose shares (i.e. `ERC20` tokens) correspond to "shares" (i.e. percentage) of the vault's underlying token, a different asset.
 An inflation attack on one of the token vaults is when an attacker frontruns and deposits assets to change the relative value of the shares to the underlying asset, then the original user would have their shares devalued because of the sudden influx in assets.
 (Sources: [one](https://eips.ethereum.org/EIPS/eip-4626), [two](https://www.rareskills.io/post/erc4626), [three](https://www.alchemy.com/overviews/erc-4626))

-> 82. How many arguments can a solidity function have?

-The EVM is a stack based machine that can only access the top 16 items, theoretically making it so that if you were to make a function with 17 or more parameters, you would get a stack too deep error. ([Source](https://docs.soliditylang.org/en/latest/introduction-to-smart-contracts.html#storage-memory-and-the-stack))

-> 83. How many storage slots does this use? uint64[] x = [1,2,3,4,5]?
+> 86. How many storage slots does this use? `uint64[] x = [1,2,3,4,5]`?
 Does it differ from memory?

 The array `x`, a fixed-size array with values `[1,2,3,4,5]`, uses two storage slots.
 While fixed-size arrays use storage slot that are in sequence, which is not the case with dynamic length arrays, `x` uses only two storage slots versus five because each element in the array is of type `uint64`.
 Since each storage slot in a Solidity smart contract can hold 32-bytes, one storage slot can hold the first four of the elements in `x`.
 The fifth one would then be in the next slot, for a total of two storage slots ([source](https://programtheblockchain.com/posts/2018/03/09/understanding-ethereum-smart-contract-storage/))

-> 84. Prior to the Shanghai upgrade, under what circumstances is returndatasize() more efficient than push zero?
+> 87. Prior to the Shanghai upgrade, under what circumstances is `returndatasize()` more efficient than `PUSH 0`?

 Prior to the Shanghai upgrade, `RETURNDATASIZE` was used to push `0` to the stack over `PUSH` because `RETURNDATASIZE` costs 2 gas while `PUSH` operations cost 3 gas.
 This could be seen implementated in the Minimal Proxy Standard implementation, as seen [here](https://blog.openzeppelin.com/deep-dive-into-the-minimal-proxy-contract).
 However, in the Shanghai upgrade, there was the addition of a new `PUSH0` opcode that accomplishes the pushing of a `0` to the stack that costs 0 gas.
 (Sources: [one](https://blog.quicknode.com/the-ethereum-shanghai-upgrade-what-you-need-to-know/), [two](https://eips.ethereum.org/EIPS/eip-3855), [three](https://www.evm.codes/))

-> 85. Why does the compiler insert the INVALID op code into Solidity contracts?
+> 88. Why does the compiler insert the INVALID op code into Solidity contracts?

 The Solidity compiler adds the `INVALID` op code to Solidity contracts' bytecode to prepend the contract metadata at the end to prevent its execution.
 This is since the `INVALID` functions very similar to the `REVERT` opcode, with the difference being that `INVALID` consumes all of the transaction gas in addition to halting its execution.
 (Sources: [one](https://www.rareskills.io/post/solidity-metadata), [two](https://www.rareskills.io/post/ethereum-contract-creation-code), [three](https://eips.ethereum.org/EIPS/eip-141), [four](https://www.evm.codes/#fe?fork=cancun))

-> 86. What is the difference between how a custom error and a require with error string is encoded at the EVM level?
+> 89. What is the difference between how a custom error and a require with error string is encoded at the EVM level?

 Solidity only stores and returns only the first four bytes of a custom error, while Solidity has to store at least 64 bytes due to the string messages in `require` statements.
 (Sources: [one](https://www.rareskills.io/post/gas-optimization#viewer-a0fm0))

-> 87. What is the kink parameter in the Compound DeFi formula?
+> 90. What is the kink parameter in the Compound DeFi formula?

 Compound Finance is a borrowing and lending platform where users can supply digital assets to earn interest, and borrow assets while being charged an interest rate.
 As such, Compound uses an interest rate model to determine an utilization rate of a given money market.
 However, Compound also uses a _kink_ in their equation, which is a point that if the utilization rate were to pass, the interest rate increases faster, to act as a deterrent to "slow" down borrowing when liquidity is lower.
 (Sources: [one](https://docs.compound.finance/interest-rates/#interest-rates), [two](https://ianm.com/posts/2020-12-20-understanding-compound-protocols-interest-rates), [three](https://medium.com/the-quant-journey/defi-credit-lending-compound-cd1a26c561ee))

-> 88. How can the name of a function affect its gas cost, if at all?
+> 91. How can the name of a function affect its gas cost, if at all?

 There are two ways a function's name in Solidity can affect its gas cost, and they are both related to if the function's selector has leading zeroes.